matpalm/yahoo_lda_utils/README.md

 # Dependencies

 These helpers are a mix of python and c++.
 I wrote everything in python but then rewrote the slow ones in c++.
-The c++ ones build with cmake and depend on boost.
+Uses [boost](http://www.boost.org/).

+    sudo apt-get install libboost-all-dev
     cmake .
     make # builds straight into bin